Airport Security Unit (Hong Kong)

 Airport Security Unit officers on duty.

 Airport Security Unit officer on patrol with an MP5.

 The Airport Security Unit (ASU; 機場特警組) is the airport police of the Hong Kong Police Force (HKPF) tasked with the security of the Hong Kong International Airport.
+ASU officers can be identified by their distinctive deep blue uniform and are armed with sub machine guns as well as semi-automatic pistols.
+They also have different patches.

 History

 The ASU was originally formed in 1977 as the Special Action Squad on standby for security at Kai Tak Airport.
 In 1978, following a review it was renamed as the Airport Security Unit and commenced patrolling the airport.

 In 1998, the ASU moved to the Chek Lap Kok Airport.
+Prior to the airport being opened to the public, the unit conducted anti-terrorist exercises in the facility.

+The unit recruited the first woman, who joined in 2003.
+In May 2003, the ASU started to train in a new training facility, the Airport Security Unit FX Training Range, created by Cathay Pacific and the Hong Kong Aircraft Engineering Company at the Chek Lap Kok Police Station.

+Controversies

+In November 2023, the ASU investigated the conduct of an officer who accidentally discharged his Glock 17.

 Duties

-ASU is responsible for airport security at primarily targeting terrorist situations such as aircraft hijacking, airport sabotage, irregular forces attack the airport, and so forth, but in urgent situations, is used as a backup force for situations outside of the airport.
-It's also responsible for supporting the capture of criminals attempting to flee the country via Hong Kong International Airport, including supporting the protection of VIPs traveling to the Hong Kong International Airport.
+ASU is responsible for airport security at primarily targeting terrorist situations such as aircraft hijacking and sabotage.
+In urgent situations, is used as a backup force for situations outside of the airport.
+The unit is also responsible for supporting the capture of criminals attempting to flee the country via Hong Kong International Airport, including supporting the protection of VIPs traveling to the Hong Kong International Airport.

-ASU officers can be identified by their distinctive deep blue uniform and are armed with sub machine guns as well as semi-automatic pistols.
-They also have different patches.

 Training

 Applicants for the ASU need to complete a two phase selection course the first phase is a one-day fitness test and the second phase is over four days and then complete a ten-week training course.
-The first woman joined the ASU in 2003.

 The ASU has a training range for firing simunition with corridors, rooms and check-in counters to simulate the airport terminal and also a mock-up of an aircraft interior to simulate a plane.